 To complain about noise made by a drone, we recommend you contact the drone operator (if known) or make an aircraft noise complaint through Airservices' Noise Complaints and Information Service:

 Privacy and security

-Call 000 if you have immediate or urgent security or privacy concerns with respect to a drone.
+Call 000 if you have an immediate or urgent security concern with respect to a drone.